Maserati GranTurismo Folgore new car review

 Background

 This one comes in both coupe and GranCabrio forms and sells alongside the 3.0 V6 GranTurismo models it's built alongside at the Modena plant.
-But it's nearly half a ton heavier than that combustion variant and must surely lack the aural fireworks which have long been decisive in choosing Maserati sports car ownership.
+But it's nearly half a tonne heavier than that combustion variant and must surely lack the aural fireworks which have long been decisive in choosing Maserati sports car ownership.
 So can this confection really work?
 Let's see.

 + More